paulvha/sds011/README.md

 ===========================================================

 A program to set instructions and get information from an SDS-011 running on linux.
-It has been written in C.
+It has been written in C and contains a flexible command-line options<br>
 A detailed description of the many options and findings are in sds011.odt

 ## Getting Started